11notes/docker-radicale/README.md

 # docker-radicale

-Dockerfile to create and run a single radicale instance for CardDAV and CalDAV.
+Small and lightweight radicale alpine container

 ## Volumes

-/radicale/etc

-Purpose: Holds all the config information of radicale
+* /radicale/etc - Purpose: Holds all the config information of radicale

-/radicale/var

-Purpose: Stores the calendars, adressbooks and all other objects
+* /radicale/var - Purpose: Stores the calendars, adressbooks and all other objects

 ## Run
 ```shell